 It wasn’t me

-While there were a few weird events over the next eight years where my brother required help (hypoglycemic episodes), I didn’t understand how T1D was any problem for him.
+While there were a few weird events over the next eight years where my brother required help (hypoglycemic episodes), I didn’t understand how type 1 diabetes (T1D) was any problem for him.
 Any achievements I made in football, wrestling, or track (as a non-diabetic), he surpassed!
 His accolades and schoolwork were always beyond mine, so was there even anything holding him back?

 Fast forward another two years, I am fresh out of college, early in my career, and running around with friends enjoying my early twenties!
 It was the beginning of 1998, I started losing weight.
 I was continually thirsty.
 I would struggle to keep my eyes open after lunch.
 And of course, I was using the bathroom constantly.
 I knew what was happening, even if I needed a doctor to tell me for certain.